Taste and flavor

 The back of the tongue is sensitive to all flavors, and is especially sensitive to bitter and fat.

-5 established flavors, one emerging, and 2 less agreed-upon flavors
+5 established flavors, one emerging flavor, and 2 less agreed-upon flavors

 - Sour (emerging flavor Acidic is similar)

 What is umami flavor?

 Umami is pleasant savory taste or deliciousness.

 Mouthfeel is how the beer feels while it’s in the mouth.

 e.g., carbonation, viscosity, cooling or burning

 Body is how firm or thick the liquid feels in your mouth.

 It can range from thin to firm or syrupy.